Everything you need to know about laparoscopy

-The procedure is commonly performed under general anesthesia, and so patients will usually be completely asleep when undergoing a laparoscopy.
-However, regional anesthesia can be used when appropriate.
+A surgeon commonly performs the procedure while the patient is under general anesthetic.
+People will usually be completely asleep when undergoing a laparoscopy.
+However, regional anesthetic can be used when appropriate.

-Although a laparoscopy, also known as keyhole surgery, can be used in a number of different forms of treatment such as hernia repairs, this article will focus on the gynecological applications of the pelvic laparoscopy.
+Although a laparoscopy can be used in a number of different treatments, such as abdominal hernia repairs and removing the appendix, this article will focus mainly on the gynecological use of pelvic laparoscopy.

 What is a laparoscopy?